telekom/oscake-documentation/docs/running-ort.md

 ## OSCake-Configuration
 In order to use the OSCake-Reporter, several parameters have to be set using the appropriate ORT commandline style.
-Additionally, a specific configuration file has to be provided ([ort.conf](./examples/ort.conf))
+Additionally, a specific configuration file has to be provided ([ort.conf](./examples/ort.conf)) - see also comment in configuration file for changes between different versions.

 ### Parameters
 ORT handles commandline parameters in several ways: